 Overview

 Kilcommon (Cill Chomáin) sits on the edge of the Atlantic in the barony of Erris, north County Mayo.
-The parish stretches across two dramatic peninsulas – Dún Chaocháin and Dún Chiortáin – and comprises 37 townlands, many of which are uninhabited.
+The parish stretches across two dramatic peninsulas – Dún Chaocháin and Dún Chiortáin – and comprises 37 townlands, many of which remain uninhabited.
 Human settlement clusters along the sheltered shores of Sruwaddacon Bay, with villages such as Glengad, Pollathomas, Rossport, Inver and Carrowteige providing a modest base for visitors.
-The landscape is a patchwork of towering sea cliffs, white‑sand beaches, blanket bogs and ancient rock outcrops, offering a sense of isolation that feels untouched by modern development.
+The landscape is a patchwork of towering sea cliffs, white-sand beaches, blanket bogs and ancient rock outcrops, offering a sense of isolation that feels largely untouched by modern development.

 What to See & Do

-| Benwee Head Cliff Walks | Way‑marked trails along sheer sea cliffs, offering panoramic views of Broadhaven Bay and the Stags sea stacks.
-Maps are published by Comhar Dún Chaocháin Teo. |
+- Benwee Head Cliff Walks: Waymarked trails run along sheer sea cliffs, offering panoramic views of Broadhaven Bay and the Stags sea stacks.
+Maps are published and maintained by Comhar Dún Chaocháin Teo.

-| Wildlife Watching | Spot grey‑fronted geese, the elusive corncrake, and Ireland’s only breeding red‑necked phalarope on the blanket bogs. |
+- Wildlife Watching: The blanket bogs and coastal margins host grey-fronted geese, the elusive corncrake, and Ireland’s only breeding population of red-necked phalarope.

-| Gaeltacht Experience | Attend an Irish‑language Mass in Ceathrú Thaidhg or join a summer language school to hear the local dialect. |
+- Gaeltacht Experience: Attend an Irish-language Mass in Ceathrú Thaidhg or drop into a local pub in summer to hear traditional music sung in the local dialect.

-| Coastal Villages | Explore the fishing heritage of Rossport and the quiet charm of Carrowteige, with traditional pubs and craft shops. |
+- Coastal Villages: Explore the working fishing heritage of Rossport and the quiet charm of Carrowteige, both of which feature traditional pubs and small craft shops.

-| The Stags Sea Stacks | Visible from the northern coastline, these rocky islands are a striking backdrop for photography. |
+- The Stags Sea Stacks: Visible from the northern coastline, these rocky islands provide a striking backdrop for coastal photography.

-Walking and Outdoor Activities
+Walking & Outdoor Activities

 Seasonal Highlights